 A student who arrives to school after the first period bell is tardy to school.
-If a student arrives between 8:10 and 8:40 am they should go directly to class where their teacher will update their attendance status.
-Any student arriving after 8:40 am must report directly to the Main Office.
-They should present a note at the time of arrival to verify the tardiness.
+If a student arrives between 8:10 and 8:20 am they should go directly to class where their teacher will update their attendance status.
+Any student arriving after 8:20 am must report directly to the Main Office.
+They should present a note from a parent/guardian at the time of arrival to verify the tardiness.
 If a student forgot to secure or is unable to present a note at this time, they will be considered as an unverified tardy to school.
-Failure to present a note or verifying the tardiness through a phone call to a parent/legal guardian will result in the assignment of office detention(s), Saturday School, or suspension(s).
+Failure to present a note or verifying the tardiness through a phone call or email from a parent/legal guardian may result in the assignment of office detention(s), Saturday School, or suspension(s).